stuhlmueller/connoisseur/models/12-interpretations-supervised.md

 }, testData)
 ~~~~

-This works well---unsurprisingly, since our data-generating function is mostly linear and we're simply using regression.
+This works well---unsurprisingly, since our data-generating function is mostly linear and we're using a form of regression.

 Extension: